Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/gradnet/index.rst

 GradNet Models
 --------------

-These examples demonstrate a physics-constrained neural network framework for dynamic modeling of saturable synchronous machines, including spatial harmonics.
-The gradient networks are based on [#Cha2025]_.
-A 5.6-kW PM-SyRM and 28-kW PM-SyRM provide the dataset.
-Both the control and plant models are parameterized by neural networks.
+These examples use our physics-constrained neural-network framework for dynamic modeling of saturable synchronous machines, including spatial harmonics.
+The gradient network (GradNet) architecture is based on [#Cha2025]_.
+This folder contains measured datasets for two PM synchronous reluctance machines: a four-pole 5.6-kW machine (Baldor ECS101M0H7EF4) and a 10-pole 28-kW machine (Brusa HSM1.10.18.04).
+Additionally, a FEM dataset with spatial harmonics is provided for the 5.6-kW machine.

 .. rubric:: References

-.. [#Cha2025] Chaudhari, Pranav, Moura, "Gradient Networks," IEEE Trans.
-Signal Process., vol. 73, pp. 324-339, 2025, doi: 10.1109/TSP.2024.3496692.
+.. [#Cha2025] Chaudhari, Pranav, Moura, "Gradient networks," IEEE Trans.
+Signal Process., 2025, https://doi.org/10.1109/TSP.2024.3496692

 .. raw:: html